DigiStratum/PHPGoodies/README.md

 Happy coding!

+## Testing

+PHPUnit is used for unit test coverage.
+The code base is woefully shy of 100% test coverage right now, but it will improve in time.
+Get phpunit installed (`yum install phpunit`, `apt-get install phpunit`, or similar should do the trick depending on your *nix platform), then just run `phpunit` from the same directory that this README.md lives; phpunit will read the phpunit.xml configuration file to identify all the subdirectories throughout the code base where tests live and run the entire set of tests.
+For more isolated testing, you can also run `phpunit filenameTest.php` for any of the **/test/*Test.php files in the PHPGoodies code base to run just the tests for the named class.
+As the code base expands, I will be making a more concerted effort to ensure that test coverage is provided, especially for the most foundational classes upon which other classes are dependent - the more sophisticated a class becomes, the more difficult the testing becomes...

 ## Advantage Considerations

 As I mentioned in opening, there are a great number of third party libraries available to accomplish your PHP goals, however there are two aspects to PHPGoodies which, over time, will distinguish it from the rest: